damymetzke/yaml-route-doc/doc/cssGuide.md

 // Stylesheet created for `yaml-route-doc` (https://github.com/damymetzke/yaml-route-doc)
 // Author: Damy Metzke (damy.metzke@gmail.com)
 // Name: Default
-// Description: Default stylesheet meant to be functional and explainatory.
+// Description: Default stylesheet meant to be functional and explanatory.
 // Please use this as a starting point, or as a way to understand the class structure.
-// This is not meant for use in an end products.
+// This example is not intended for production.
 ```

 The author will always be the desired display name + email.